apache/apisix/docs/en/latest/plugins/openid-connect.md

 title: openid-connect
 keywords:
   - APISIX
-  - Plugin
+  - API Gateway
   - OpenID Connect
-  - openid-connect
+  - OIDC
-description: This document contains information about the Apache APISIX openid-connect Plugin.
+description: OpenID Connect allows the client to obtain user information from the identity providers, such as Keycloak, Ory Hydra, Okta, Auth0, etc. API Gateway APISIX supports to integrate with the above identity providers to protect your APIs.
 ---

 <!--